JasmineInsights/Travel_Bus_EDA/README.md

-#Bus Ticket Price Analysis
+#Travel Bus Analysis

 #Description
-*This project focuses on performing Exploratory Data Analysis (EDA) on bus ticket prices.
-The goal is to gain insights into the factors influencing ticket prices and to visualize trends within the data.
+*This project focuses on performing Exploratory Data Analysis (EDA) on travel bus.
+This project aims to analyze travel bus data based on various features to uncover insights into the factors influencing travel bus operations and to visualize trends within the dataset.
 #Features
 *Data cleaning and preprocessing
 *Statistical analysis of ticket prices